 - Teach your dog basic obedience such as “sit,” stay,” and “leave it.“

 Don’t forget about the plates of cookies, nuts, and snacks that are out for guests, either.
-While you are busy preparing food and talking to guests, your pup may take advantage of your distraction and help herself.
-This is another good reason to let your dog hang out safely in her crate with a dog-safe treat while lots of guests are over.
+While you are busy preparing food and talking to others, your pup may take advantage of your distraction and help themself.
+This is another good reason to let your dog hang out safely in their crate with a dog-safe treat while lots of guests are over.

 Can Dogs Have Any Leftovers?

-It is OK to give your pup a special piece of leftover meat or other dog-safe foods, but only when dinner is over.
-Take the treat away from the table and put it in her dog dish.
+It is OK to give your pup a special piece of leftover meat or other dog-safe Thanksgiving foods, but only when dinner is over.
+Take the treat away from the table and put it in their dog dish.

 Many people believe that getting a taste of human food in any setting will cause a dog to start begging, but it’s the “when,” not the “what.”
-Giving your dog a few bits of leftover turkey or carrots on top of his dog food is not the same as handing him food from your plate during your dinner.
-Be sure that he only gets foods that are healthy for him, nothing with lots of fat, onions, or spices.
-There are also dog-safe pumpkin recipes made specifically for canines.
+Giving your dog a few bits of leftover turkey or carrots on top of their dog food is not the same as handing them food from your plate during your dinner.
+Be sure that your pet only gets foods that are healthy for them, so nothing with lots of fat, onions, or spices.
+There are also dog-safe pumpkin recipes written specifically for canines.

 If you are not sure about a particular food, don’t give it to your dog.
 With that said, have a wonderful and safe Thanksgiving, and don’t forget to take your dog on a nice long walk after the big meal.
 It will be good for both of you.